wswa/wswall/README.md

 Attackers will be blocked or banned from your service.
 So it is nearly impossible to Attack your service.

-wswall is very easy to install and works und almost any operating system.
+wswall is very easy to install and works under almost any operating system.

 Features:

 + Reverse Proxy
 + Blacklisting Signatures - OWASP TopTen
++ IP-Scoring
 + SSL-Offloading
 + Access Controll Lists (IP-Blacklisting)
 + Directory-Access Controll